Student Services

 Peer Mentor Co-ordinator: Maureen Mercer

-Peer Tutors
+Peer Ambassadors

 One of the first people new Grade 7 students meet at Sacred Heart is a Peer Ambassador.
 Sometimes they even meet them while they are still in Grade 6, touring Sacred Heart for the first time.
 Our enthusiastic Peer Ambassadors welcome new students at the welcome BBQ and throughout the year.
 They build community in whole-school initiatives such as Bullying Awareness Week and Kindness Week.
 They are ambassadors at school open houses and community events.
 Along the way, Peer Ambassadors gain valuable leadership skills.